1tte/tronere-auto/README.md

 Clone the Repository:

-Using synonym feature using curly braces sample
+Using synonym feature of curly braces for content and title sample

 ```sh
 {Akashi|Pedia|Indonesia}